-On August 29, 1862, Beauregard was ordered to Charleston, South Carolina to command the Department of South Carolina and Georgia.
-For the next two years, he coordinated the defense the Carolina and Georgia coast.
+On August 29, 1862, Confederate officials ordered Beauregard to Charleston, South Carolina, to command the Department of South Carolina and Georgia.
+For the next two years, he coordinated the defense of the Carolina and Georgia coast.

 Bermuda Hundred Campaign

-In May 1864, Beauregard was sent north to help check Ulysses S. Grant’s Overland Campaign.
+In May 1864, Rebel authorities sent Beauregard north to help check Ulysses S. Grant’s Overland Campaign.
 He commanded a Confederate force of 18,000 men that defeated Major General Benjamin Butler’s army of 30,000 soldiers at the Battle of Proctor’s Creek (May 12-14, 1864), ending Butler’s Bermuda Hundred Campaign.

 Second Battle of Petersburg

-Commanding a small Confederate force of about 2,200 soldiers, Beauregard held off repeated assaults by 16,000 Federals from June 15 through 17, at the Second Battle of Petersburg, until Robert E. Lee’s army arrived to defend the city.
+Commanding a small Confederate force of about 2,200 soldiers, Beauregard curbed repeated assaults by 16,000 Federals from June 15 through 17, at the Second Battle of Petersburg, until Robert E. Lee’s army arrived to defend the city.

 Beauregard returned to New Orleans and took the oath of allegiance to the United States.
 On July 4, 1868, President Andrew Johnson extended amnesty to a group of Confederate leaders, including Beauregard.
-His citizenship was completely restored by an act of Congress signed by President Grant on July 24, 1876.
+An act of Congress signed by President Grant on July 24, 1876, restored Beauregard’s citizenship.